Skip to main content

 CRE FinOps

-Triple Net Lease Explained: What Landlords Reconcile and What Tenants Owe
+Triple Net Lease Explained: NNN Costs, CAM, and Reconciliation

-A triple net lease shifts property taxes, insurance, and CAM expenses to the tenant — but the math behind those charges is more complex than most leases make it sound.
+A triple net lease shifts taxes, insurance, and CAM to the tenant, but the reconciliation math determines what is actually owed.

 Read Post